 National dementia research and education centres in Scandinavia

 Norway, Sweden and Denmark have national non-profit dementia research and education centres commissioned and funded by the national boards or ministries of health.
 DDRC, the Norwegian Centre for Dementia Research and the Swedish Dementia Centre collaborate and meet annually to share ideas and exchange programmes for the benefit of professional care staff, persons with dementia and family caregivers throughout Scandinavia.
-A sizeable conference on leadership in dementia care is one of the larger outcomes of this Scandinavian collaboration.
-The conference is held every other year.

 North Sea Dementia Group